|Kora, Shiga (甲良町; Kora-chō)|

 |Takatora Summit in Kora 2010||Kora Shrine||Shimonogo Sports Park|

 - Nov. to early Dec. - Fall colors at Saimyoji temple.
-Shuttle buses run from Amago Station to the temple and the other two Koto Sanzan temples.
+Shuttle buses run from Hikone Station to the temple and the other two Koto Sanzan temples.
+Map

 - Every decade - Takatora Summit in Kora.
 Since 1998, the Takatora Summit has been held once every two years in one of four places (Kora, Tsu and Iga both in Mie, and Imabari in Ehime) having a close connection with Lord Todo Takatora.
 Kora's Zaiji area in Shiga is where Takatora was born.
 He went on to become lord of Tsu.
 In 2010, it was Kora's turn to host the Takatora Summit, for the second time.
 The one-day event was filled with stage entertainment, street vendors, a samurai procession, and more.

 - Amago Station is close enough to walk to Zaiji where Todo Takatora was born.
-However, Saimyoji temple requires a taxi ride from Kawase or Hikone Station.
-During mid-Nov. to early Dec., shuttle buses run from Kawase and Amago Stations to Saimyoji and the other two Koto Sanzan temples.
+However, Saimyoji temple requires a taxi ride from Kawase Station or Hikone Station.
+During mid-Nov. to early Dec., shuttle buses run from Kawase Station and Amago Station to Saimyoji and the other two Koto Sanzan temples.

 Kora has only one train station, Amago Station on the Ohmi Railways Main Line.
 However, Kawase Station on the JR Biwako Line in neighboring Hikone is near the fringe of the town.
 Buses run from Kawase Station to Kora, but very few.